Cossatot Community College

 Health Insurance

 The College does not provide student health services on any of the campuses.
-Student health insurance is not required by the Program but is highly recommended.
+Student health insurance is not required by the program but is highly recommended.
 Health insurance will not be provided by UAC.
 Students will be responsible for the selection and premiums of their own health insurance policy if they so choose.

 Immunization Requirements